Manila Cathedral: Seventh cathedral (1879–1945)

 In 1937, the International Eucharistic Congress was held in the Philippines; Manila Cathedral played a role in promoting eucharistic beliefs.
 A cathedral stamp and medal were unveiled to commemorate the event; these were made by the official manufacturer of medals for the Congress of the Philippines sculptor Críspulo Zamora.

-In 1945, during the Battle of Manila, Japanese forces destroyed the seventh cathedral in a scorched-earth defense.
+In 1945, during the Battle of Manila, American and Japanese forces exchanged mortar and artillery fire nearby the seventh cathedral, with it later being almost entirely destroyed in a Japanese scorched-earth defense.
+Japanese forces also reportedly murdered civilians who were hiding inside the cathedral, as part of its destruction and the larger Manila massacre.